chrisbrinkmann/skynet/README.md

 - PostgreSQL - version 11.5

 ## Demo
-A live working demo will be deployed to Heroku.
+A live working demo is deployed on Heroku: [Skynet](https://skynet-app-1.herokuapp.com/)

 ## Development Setup
 To clone and build this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)), and [PostgreSQL](https://www.postgresql.org/download/) installed on your computer.